-- business exceeds JPY 5 billion; and the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 10 billion if the other company group splits a substantial part of its business; or - (d) the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 10 billion if one of the company groups splits a substantial part of its business; and the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 3 billion if the other company group splits a substantial part of its business.
+- the total Japanese turnover generated for the last fiscal year by one of the company groups splitting all of its business exceeds JPY 20 billion; and the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 3 billion if the other company group splits a substantial part of its business; - 3. the total Japanese turnover generated for the latest fiscal year by one of the company groups splitting all of its business exceeds JPY 5 billion; and the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 10 billion if the other company group splits a substantial part of its business; or - 4. the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 10 billion if one of the company groups splits a substantial part of its business; and the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 3 billion if the other company group splits a substantial part of its business.